Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Results

-Based on the reported errors, the adaptive mesh refinement strategy as explained in the previous section is used for the simulations.
+Based on the reported errors, the adaptive mesh refinement strategy described in the previous section is applied.
 As the simulation progresses, we track the error evolution along with the droplet interface.
-This provides an insight into how the error progresses as the curvature changes.
-Using the maximum strategy and the D\"{o}rfler's strategy, adaptive mesh refinement is performed when the droplet length is greater than $N$ times the inlet radius, where $N = \{2, 3, 4,...\}$.
-The mesh is adaptively refined with $\lambda = 0.1$.
-This means that the elements where the error is larger than 10\% of the maximum value are marked and refined.
-For the D\"{o}rfler's approach, the elements with a cumulative error equal to 90\% of the total error are marked and refined.
-The choice of these criteria is based on the observation in the error evolution for a non-refined grid.
+This provides insight into how the error evolves as the curvature changes.
+Using the D\"{o}rfler's strategy, adaptive mesh refinement is performed when the droplet length is greater than $N$ times the inlet radius, where $N = \{2,4,6,...\}$.
+Similar to the regular refinement strategy, the final refinement is performed when $h_{min} < \frac{h_{in}}{50}$.
+For the D\"{o}rfler's approach, the elements with a cumulative error equal to 30\% of the total error are marked and refined.
+The choice of these parameters is based on observations from the error evolution on a unrefined grid.

-Fig.~(\ref{fig:error-plots}) shows the evolved error superposed on the droplet profile for both no refinement and adaptive refinement.
-The evolution profiles are shown at the same time stamp.
-Fig.~(\ref{fig:coarse-error-plot}) shows the error plot along the droplet length on a non-refined grid.
-The top of the neck is a high-velocity region where the upstream flow pushes the droplet axially.
-However, the radial velocity is much faster than this axial push.
-Hence as explained before, the discontinuous interface slope (or the gradient) grows quickly.
-This is visible at the top of the neck where the element-wise error is large.
-Due to the large error, the droplet interface shows instabilities and hence the simulation diverges.
-This instability is visible in the droplet profile.

-Fig.~(\ref{fig:error-plots}) shows the comparison of the error on non-refined mesh, refined mesh with maximum strategy, and refined mesh with D\"{o}rfler's approach.
-Compared to the non-refined grid, the error on a refined mesh shows an error reduction in the order of millions.
-The curvature at the top of the neck region is much smoother, and the interface instabilities are absent.
-Comparing Fig.~(\ref{fig:fine-error-plot-max}) and Fig.~(\ref{fig:fine-error-plot-dorfler}), the D\"{o}rfler's approach requires fewer elements to refine compared to the maximum strategy.
-The resulting element-wise error in the D\"{o}rfler's strategy case is still on the order of $10^{-6}$.

-While comparing only the droplet profile, the non-refined mesh is coarse at the tip, whereas the refined version of the droplet is much smoother.
-The droplet profiles in mesh with the maximum strategy and the D\"{o}rfler's strategy are almost identical.
-It is crucial to have an accurate droplet profile to calculate the volume of the pinched-off droplet.
-The refined version provides accuracy and stability with optimally reduced computational cost.
+Fig.~(\ref{fig:error-plots}) directly compares regular refinement (left) and adaptive refinement using D\"{o}rfler marking (right) at the same evolution stage.
+The regular strategy, shown in Fig.~(\ref{fig:fine-error-plot-regular}), reduces the error by uniformly adding elements over the full domain.
+As a result, the error in the neck region is significantly reduced.
+The largest error is at the pinch-off location, where the curvature changes are highest.
+Additionally, the error at the top of the neck and at the tip is also apparent.
+Nonetheless, the error is reduced to the order of $10^{-8}$, which is sufficient to capture the droplet profile accurately.
+We use this as a reference to compare the D\"{o}rfler marking approach, which refines only the elements with the largest error.